-My PhD research (2009 – 2013) mostly focused on studies of neutral hydrogen gas (HI for short).
-HI gas is an essential component of a galaxy as it is the raw fuel for star formation.
+Neutral hydrogen gas (HI for short) is an essential component of a galaxy as it is the raw fuel for star formation.
 If you have a galaxy with no HI gas, it can’t form any new stars and will become “red and dead.”

 Above: ‘Three Minute Thesis’ video explaining my PhD work for a general audience.

 One challenge is to understand whether the total amount of HI in galaxies has changed over the history of the Universe and whether or not this can explain the drastic changes that have been observed in the star formation rates of galaxies.

 HI gas emits light at a wavelength of 21cm, meaning we can detect it with radio telescopes.
 However, this signal is very weak, so we have a lot of difficulty detecting it much beyond the nearby Universe.

 During my PhD, I worked on a strategy to detect this gas in galaxies that are much more distant – up to 1 billion light years away!
 I helped to develop a statistical detection technique called spectral stacking.

 Usually you point a radio telescope at one galaxy for a very long time, in order to eventually pick up a faint detection of HI gas.
 However, we pointed the telescope at many different galaxies for a very short time each and didn’t actually detect HI in any of these galaxies.
 We then combined, or ‘stacked’ these undetected signals together in a way that gives a strong ‘average’ detection.
 So from seemingly nothing, you can actually get a lot of information about how much HI gas exists in distant populations of galaxies!